SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

 ====================

-Once you are happy with your changes, work thorough the :ref:`pr_check` and make sure your branch passess all the relevant tests.
+Once you are happy with your changes, work thorough the :ref:`pr_check` and make sure your branch passes all the relevant tests.

 Ask for your changes to be reviewed or merged
 =============================================